How To Start A Nonprofit In Washington DC

 Do It Yourself Online

-To incorporate a Washington, D.C., nonprofit, you must complete and file nonprofit articles of incorporation with the District of Columbia Department of Consumer & Regulatory Affairs.
+To incorporate a Washington DC nonprofit, you must complete and file nonprofit articles of incorporation with the District of Columbia Department of Licensing & Consumer Protection.
 See the document below and click on any number to see what information is required in the corresponding section.

-The name of your District of Columbia nonprofit cannot be the same as (or too closely resemble) the name of another entity on file with the Department of Consumer & Regulatory Affairs.
-You can reserve your nonprofit’s name, if you wish, by filing a Name Reservation Registration and Transfer Form with the DCRA.
+The name of your District of Columbia nonprofit cannot be the same as (or too closely resemble) the name of another entity on file with the Department of Licensing & Consumer Protection.
+You can reserve your nonprofit’s name, if you wish, by filing a Name Reservation Registration and Transfer Form with the DLCP.

 Identify if your nonprofit will or will not have members.
 Members typically have the right to vote for directors and delegates, but any nonprofit with members should provide a detailed description of their rights, responsibilities, and limitations in the corporate bylaws.
 The District of Columbia does not require nonprofit corporations to have members.